Who Am I?

 So, we will often start with a reality check and communication: learning to say what you mean and mean what you say, to hear out your partner non-defensively, to ask for your desires openly without guilt or shame, to express your anger, disillusionment, and disappointments still in a way that is respectful to both/all of you.

-Some differences are just too great to reconcile; for the partners who choose a path of separation I offer the experience of closure, divorce coaching and mediation, and a co-parenting counseling.
+Some differences are just too great to reconcile; for the partners who choose a path of separation I offer the experience of closure, divorce and co-parenting counseling.

 I am passionate about collaborative conflict resolution practices, and invite you to consider them first, with a goal of reaching lasting agreements that address everyone’s interests, including, very importantly, that of any children involved.
 As your journey continues, I welcome both your pain and resilience, and hope to be a resource for you and your family.